About Carbon Offsets

 Unique: Has a unique ID on a public ledger and can only be counted once

-So, while you’ll always be able to find someone who sells you uncertified or questionable offsets online, going with these standards will make sure your offsets are trustworthy and effective.
+So, while you’ll always be able to find someone online selling uncertified or questionable offsets, going with these standards will make sure your offsets are trustworthy and effective.

 “Offsets are an effective contribution to climate protection,” explains Prof. Andreas Ziegler.
 "The frequently expressed reservation that it is a matter of selling indulgences to justify additional CO2 emissions does not apply."